 Two Routes to EnerPHit

-The EnerPHit-Standard can be achieved in one of two ways: through compliance with criteria for the building’s components - including interior and exterior insulation, high performance windows with low U-values, and ventilation requirements - or through compliance with the criteria for the energy demand of the building.
+1. Through compliance with criteria for the building’s components - including interior and exterior insulation, high performance windows with low U-values, and ventilation requirements

 Sometimes, though, even if the highest performance components are used, the resulting energy demand is too high for the EnerPHit standard.
 This might be caused by the building’s fixed orientation, for example.